 Or, so it could be argued, once more.

-However, DM isn't quite so easily exonerated.
+However, DM isn't so easily exonerated.
 That is so for several reasons:

 (1) DM-theses make no sense.
-Anyone who thinks otherwise is invited to say clearly (and for the first time ever in well over a hundred and forty years of its adherents not trying all that hard) what sense they do make.
-As the Essays posted at this site show, anyone who attempts this modern-day 'labour of Sisyphus' will face an impossible task.
+Anyone who thinks otherwise is invited to say clearly (and for the first time ever) what sense they do make.
+As the Essays posted at this site have shown, anyone who attempts that modern-day 'labour of Sisyphus' will face an impossible task.

 (2) DM-concepts hinder the development revolutionary theory and practice.
 We saw this in more detail in Essay Ten Part One -- for example, in connection with Lenin's advice relating to a certain glass tumbler.
 [Other examples are given in Part Two of Essay Nine.]